AdyKalra/TestAutomation/cSharp/C#Frameworks.md

 # Tutorials
 * https://www.codeproject.com/Articles/1158365/Atata-New-Test-Automation-Framework

+# Run Tests
+Build the solution
+Tests -> Run all tests

+# Explanation

-I would like to show the usage of the framework using the demo website.
+* I would like to show the usage of the framework using the demo website.
 It is simple website that contains the following: Sign In page, Users page, User Details page and User Edit window.

-The test project will use the NuGet packages: Atata, Atata.Bootstrap, Selenium.WebDriver, Selenium.Support, WebDriver.ChromeDriver.win32, NUnit and NUnit3TestAdapter.
+* The test project will use the NuGet packages: Atata, Atata.Bootstrap, Selenium.WebDriver, Selenium.Support, WebDriver.ChromeDriver.win32, NUnit and NUnit3TestAdapter.

-I use NUnit but it is not required, you can use any .NET testing framework like MSTest or SpecFlow.
+* I use NUnit but it is not required, you can use any .NET testing framework like MSTest or SpecFlow.
 But for me NUnit fits the best.

-Let's try to implement an auto-test for the following test case:
+* Let's try to implement an auto-test for the following test case:

-Sign In
+1. Sign In
-Click "New" button on User List page
+2. Click "New" button on User List page
-Create a new user
+3. Create a new user
-Verify the new user's data on User List page
+4. Verify the new user's data on User List page
-Navigate to the user's details
+5. Navigate to the user's details
-Verify the user's details
+6. Verify the user's details

-Any page can be represented with the page object.
+* Any page can be represented with the page object.
 I will try to explain the Atata's stuff step by step.
 To start we need to implement the page object class for Sign In page.

-# Run Tests
-Build the solution
-Tests -> Run all tests